Looking for the best things to do in London in October? We’ve got you covered.

 From themed club nights to immersive Halloween experiences, there are so many things for the entire family to get involved with.
 And don’t panic if you’re a bit of a scaredy-cat, there are also some tamer activities happening in the capital.
 Phew.

-We *think* we’re most excited about Phantom Peak’s Halloween Extravaganza, Hallowed Peak – which sees paranormal investigators roaming the town, live music, and Halloween cocktails.
+We’re most excited about Phantom Peak’s Halloween Extravaganza, Hallowed Peak – which sees paranormal investigators roaming the town, live music, and Halloween cocktails.

 Read Next: Halloween in London Guide

 Celebrate Oktoberfest in London

 Prost!
 Oktoberfest celebrations in London are in full swing, so get ready to raise a stein to the beauty that is German beer.